zacstewart/zacstewart.github.io/README.md

 counts = count_vectorizer.fit_transform(numpy.asarray(data['text']))
 ```

-## Classifying Emails

 With these counts as features, we can go to the next steps: training a
 classifier and classifying individual emails.

+## Classifying Emails

-We'll use a naïve Bayes
+We're going to use a naïve Bayes classifier to learn from the features.
+A naïve
-classifier to do so.
-A naïve Bayes classifier applies the Bayes theorem with
+Bayes classifier applies the Bayes theorem with naïve independence assumptions.
-naïve independence assumptions.
-That is, each feature (in this case word
+That is, each feature (in this case word counts) is independent from every
-counts) is independent from every other one and each one contributes to the
+other one and each one contributes to the probability that an example belongs
-probability that an example belongs to a particular class.
-Using our contrive
+to a particular class.
+Using our contrive table above, a super spammy word like
-table above, a super spammy word like "Free" contributes to the probability
+"Free" contributes to the probability that an email containing it is spam,
-that an email containing it is spam, however, a non-spam email could also
+however, a non-spam email could also contain "Free," balanced out with
-contain "Free," balanced out with non-spammy words like "Linux" and "tomorrow."
+non-spammy words like "Linux" and "tomorrow."

 We instantiate a new MultinomialNB and train it by calling `fit`, passing in
 our feature vector and target vector (the classes that each example belongs